 Even if you love writing, at times the words won’t come.
 You’re under pressure.
 You’re a writer: your income depends on the words you produce each day.
+Discover how to write more, more easily.

-You may be a beginning freelance writer, and you lack confidence.
+You may be a beginning freelance writer, so you lack confidence.
 Or perhaps you’re a long-established writer, and you’re bored.
 Perhaps writing is part of your job, and you’re writing for a publication or website which demands that you get a certain number of clicks each day.

 For you, writing means stress.